cleave13/portfolio/README.md

 There were no collaborators on this project, but there are several tutorials and resources that helped me develop this page:

 ### YouTube Responsive Menu Tutorial
-The [codefoxx YouTube Channel](https://www.youtube.com/channel/UCvi0rWTSkJkrunfhXH0tYuA "codefoxx YouTube Channel")codefoxx youtube channel has some great reasources to help developers.
+The [codefoxx YouTube Channel](https://www.youtube.com/channel/UCvi0rWTSkJkrunfhXH0tYuA "codefoxx YouTube Channel") channel has some great reasources to help developers.
 I used the following tutorial to build the mobile responsive hamburger menu.
 - [JavaScript - How to Create a Responsive Hamburger Menu with HTML, CSS, & JavaScript](https://www.youtube.com/watch?app=desktop&v=flItyHiDm7E "JavaScript - How to Create a Responsive Hamburger Menu with HTML, CSS, & JavaScript")

 ### Joe Natoli's User Experience Design Resources